 First Produced by the Lyceum Theatre, Edinburgh, on 1st October 2016

 11-14 NOVEMBER 2021, Gulbenkian Theatre, Canterbury

-Seen at major festivals around the world to huge acclaim, The Suppliant Women now comes to the Gulbenkian Arts Centre, the start of an epic journey.
+Seen at major festivals and theatres around the world to huge acclaim, The Suppliant Women came to the Gulbenkian Arts Centre in November 2021, the start of an epic journey.

 “If we help, we invite trouble.
 If we don’t, we invite shame.”

 Fifty women leave everything behind to board a boat in north Africa and flee across the Mediterranean.
 Escaping forced marriage, they hope for protection and seek asylum in Greece.

 Written 2,500 years ago, this is one of the world’s oldest plays.
 At its heart, a powerful chorus of young women drawn from Kent, arguing for their lives, speak to us with startling contemporary resonance.